Alan Hardaker: Career

-On 1 May 1951, he accepted the invitation to replace Howarth, although this was not to formally happen for another five and a half years, due to the seeming reluctance of the outgoing secretary to actually retire.
-Hardaker took up a junior position during this period, at a much reduced salary and receiving only a small pay rise each year thereafter.
-He later indicated in his autobiography that he felt "badly let down by Arthur Drewry", the League President at that time.
+On 1 May 1951, he accepted the invitation to replace Howarth, although this was not to formally happen for another five and a half years, due to the seeming reluctance of Howarth to actually retire.
+Hardaker took up a junior position during this period, at a much-reduced salary and receiving only a small pay rise each year thereafter.
+He later indicated in his autobiography that he felt "badly let down" by Arthur Drewry, the League President at that time.

-Eventually, on 5 July 1955, a little more than four years after he had been taken on, he was confirmed as assistant secretary to Fred Howarth.
-Hardaker had used the intervening time to read every archived document since 1888 which related to the League and its business, and was better prepared to take on the top job.
+Eventually, on 5 July 1955, he was confirmed as assistant secretary to Fred Howarth.
+Hardaker had used the intervening time to read every archived document since 1888 which related to the League and its business and was better prepared to take on the top job.

-On New Year's Eve in 1956, Howarth deposited his work keys on Alan Hardaker's desk and left the building for the last time, after 23 years service.
+On New Year's Eve 1956, Howarth deposited his work keys on Hardaker's desk and left the building for the last time, after 23 years' service.
 On 6 January 1957 Hardaker was appointed by the Management Committee as the new Football League secretary.